-When the application is received, it will be peer reviewed by independent scientific experts from the UK and overseas.
+When the application is received, it will be peer reviewed by independent UK and international scientific experts.

-Reviewers and panel members will be advised to consider the unequal impacts of the impact that COVID-19 related disruption might have had on the track record and career development of those individuals included in the proposal and will be asked to consider the capability of the applicant and their wider team to deliver the research they are proposing.
-Where disruptions have occurred applicants can highlight this within their application, if they wish, but there is no requirement to detail the specific circumstances that caused the disruption.
+Reviewers and panel members will be asked to consider the unequal impacts that COVID-19 related disruptions might have had on the track record and career development of those individuals included in the proposal.
+They will be asked to consider the capability of the applicant and their wider team to deliver the research they are proposing.

 2.5.1 Nominating peer reviewers

 Applicants can nominate up to three independent reviewers whom MRC may approach for assessment of the research proposal.

 Please note only one of the three nominated reviewers will be approached and we may decide not to approach any of the applicant’s nominated reviewers.

 Nominated reviewers must be experts in the research field or be able to provide an expert view on the value and benefits of the research proposal.

 Investigators shall not provide reviewers from their own organisation, or from current or proposed project co-funders, or where any possible conflict of interest may arise.

 Please note MRC considers possible conflicts of interest when selecting experts to review a proposal.
 Reviewers are asked to identify any possible conflicts of interest before they begin reviewing a proposal and to decline to review a proposal if there are any.
 MRC treats any such disclosures appropriately and fairly.
 The covering letter can be used to name conflicted experts that you request not to be used as reviewers – see section 2.2.5.

 When a research grant application has been shortlisted for a board meeting, principal investigators have up to three pages (A4) within which to respond to the comments given by the reviewers.